GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Experiments

 The \textit{Speed (fps)} column in Table~\ref{tab:overall_performance} shows the tracking speeds of different approaches.
-Among the GPU trackers, GOTURN achieves the highest speed of 87 frames per second (fps), followed by SiamFC and CFNet.
+Among the GPU trackers, GOTURN achieves the highest speed of 70.1 frames per second (fps), followed by SiamFC (32.6 fps) and CFNetc1 (32.6 fps).
 GOTURN and SiamFC benefit from their extremely simple architectures and tracking pipelines, while CFNet reformulates the efficient correlation filters in an end-to-end learnable module to achieve high-speed tracking.
-On the CPU platform, CSK is the fastest tracker that runs at around 109 fps, followed by IVT and KCF.
-The learning and inference efficiency of correlation filters plays a key role in the high speed of CSK and KCF, while the fast incremental subspace updating scheme contributes to the efficiency of IVT.
-Note the tracking speeds evaluated on GOT-10k are usually slower than their reported results on OTB or VOT.
-This is because that the video and object resolutions in GOT-10k dataset are much higher (3$\sim$9 times larger) than in OTB and VOT datasets.
+On the CPU platform, IVT is the fastest tracker that runs at around 47.3 fps, followed by CSK and ECOhc.
+The efficiency of the training and inference of correlation filters plays a key role in the high speed of CSK and ECOhc, while the fast incremental subspace updating scheme contributes to the efficiency of IVT.
+Note the tracking speeds evaluated on GOT-10k are usually lower than their reported results on OTB and VOT.
+This is because the resolutions of videos and objects in GOT-10k are much higher ($3\sim 9$ times) than OTB and VOT datasets.
+While these high-resolution videos slow down almost all trackers due to more computational costs spent on larger image processing (e.g., cropping, resizing, and padding.), those approaches that downsample the search regions to a fixed size (e.g., most siamese trackers such as SiamFC, SASiamP and CFNet) are less affected; while those approaches with search area sizes proportional to the objects' resolutions (e.g., some correlation filters based approaches such as CSK, KCF and DSST) run significantly slower on our videos.